EmbeddedSystems-UniversitySiegen/eclab-task3/docs/source/Task_sheet.md

 **Steering the robot**

-- Implement the **handle_camera** method to read the image from camera, calculate the centroid of the road and steer the robot accordingly.
+- Implement the **handle_camera** method to read the image from camera, process the image and steer the robot accordingly.

 - Implement the **calculate_steering_angle** method to compute the steering angle based on the deviation of the road centroid from the image center.